 - Steam: You will want to use something with large (elongated) holes, called a “steamer.”
 This is the most efficient way of cooking, but it only works for vegetables and other small items.
 A variety of vegetables can be cooked simultaneously using this method; be sure to keep them from touching each other.

-Steps for Using a Dutch Oven in a Campfire
+Steps for Using in a Campfire

 Step 1: Light your fire.
 It is essential to do this early because it takes time for your coals to be ready.
 Preheat the oven on the coals to 500 degrees.
 This will help your food cook faster and more evenly.
 Lighter fluid is not recommended, but if you must use it, let the fluid completely burn off (so there is no residual odor) before you put your oven on the coals.
 Allow coals to heat for about 15 minutes.